 - Heat the olive in a large saute pan over medium-high heat.
 Add the pork to the pan and cook until browned on both sides and cooked through, about 2 minutes per side.
 Remove from the pan and cover to keep warm.

-- Reduce the heat to medium and to the same pan, add the butter and the capers.
+- Reduce the heat to medium and add the butter and the capers to the same pan.
 Cook until the capers are hot and sizzling.

-- Add the chicken broth and lemon juice to the pan, and using a rubber spatula, scrape up and mix in any bits that are stuck to the bottom of the pan.
+- Add the chicken broth and lemon juice to the pan, and using a rubber spatula, scrape up and mix in any bits stuck to the bottom of the pan.

 - Reduce the heat to medium and add the tomatoes to the pan.
 Cook until soft and slightly blistered, about 3 minutes.

-- Plate the pork and pour the sauce over top.
+- Plate the pork and pour the sauce over the top.
 Garnish with fresh parsley.